Center for Advanced Ministry Training

 Many members of the administration, faculty, staff, alumni and students addressed these challenges, concluding that a restructuring of the program was in order.
 The outcome: the Center for Advanced Ministry Training.

 The Center for Advanced Ministry Training

-The newly created center provides an umbrella organization for not only the Bachelor of Ministry program but also the Master of Ministry degree program that was started in 2007.
-These two programs are housed on the third floor of the McInteer Bible and World Missions Building and are directed by Dr. Bill Richardson since 2007.
-The term “advanced” is used because the two-year (or three-year) undergraduate BMIN is generally taught at a higher level of instruction than the typical undergraduate Bible course.
-The fact that the BMIN degree requires approximately 94 hours of Bible makes it advanced beyond the typical 60 hours of Bible for all other undergraduate Bible majors.
+The CAMT provided an umbrella organization for not only the Bachelor of Ministry program but also the Master of Ministry degree program that was started in 2007.
+These two programs were housed on the third floor of the McInteer Bible and World Missions Building, directed by Dr. Bill Richardson from 2007 to 2017.
+The term “advanced” was used because the two-year (or three-year) undergraduate BMIN program is generally taught at a higher level of instruction than the typical undergraduate Bible course.
+The fact that the BMIN degree requires 95 hours of Bible also makes it advanced beyond the typical 60 hours of Bible for all other undergraduate Bible majors.

 November 2, 2016